Jessica Springsteen: Career

-As an adult competitor, in 2011 she competed in the Royal Windsor Horse Show competing on her horse Vordnado Van Den Hoendrik.
+As an adult competitor, Springsteen competed in the Royal Windsor Horse Show in 2011, competing on her horse Vordnado Van Den Hoendrik.
+Jumping at Chantilly in July 2012, she became a champion with Irish Sport Horse gelding Wotsamillion of which Bruce Springsteen would later joke "I am already working on a ‘Wotsamillion’ song."

 In September 2012, Peter Charles, who had represented Great Britain at the 2012 Summer Olympics in the Equestrian events, sold his team gold medal-winning horse, Vindicat W, to Springsteen.
 Springsteen herself was an alternate rider for the United States at the 2012 Summer Olympics.
-In 2014, she won the American Gold Cup.
+Springsteen and model Edie Campbell competed in coordinating "white swan/black swan" themed costumes at the 2013 Gucci Masters in Paris, a charity event for Princess Caroline's Association Mondiale de Amis de l’Enfance (AMADE).
+In 2014, Springsteen won the American Gold Cup.

 In 2016, she won her first five-star Grand Prix jumping competition with her horse Cynar VA, but did not make the short list for the U.S. Equestrian team for the 2016 Summer Olympics.
 In May 2017, she won the Falcon Stakes CSI 5* at the Royal Windsor Horse Show riding Davendy S.

 She formerly trained with Frank and Stacia Klein Madden and then trained with Laura Kraut from 2010 to 2015.
 Since May 2015 she trains with Edwina Tops-Alexander.

 In 2021, Springsteen was selected in the US team to compete in equestrian at the 2020 Summer Olympics, which had been postponed due to the COVID-19 pandemic.
 She finished equal 31st in the qualifying round of the individual jumping, but only the top 30 advanced to the medals round.
 On August 7, 2021, she was part of the U.S. team that won the silver medal in the Team jumping.